Skip to content

 Herbarium Specimen — Asclepias variegata L. collected in United States of America by The New York Botanical Garden (licensed under CC BY 4.0)

-34. Whorled Milkweed (Asclepias verticillata), a Texas Milkweed for Medium to Dry Soil
+34. Whorled Milkweed (Asclepias verticillata), a Milkweed for Medium to Dry Soil

-In a garden setting, whorled milkweed is hardy in zones 3-9, requires full sun to part shade, and medium to dry soil.
-Seeds for this plant can be purchased at the McMullen House Bed & Breakfast Garden Shop.
+In a Texas butterfly garden, whorled milkweed is hardy in zones 3-9, requires full sun to part shade, and medium to dry soil.
+Seeds of whorled milkweed can be purchased at the McMullen House Bed & Breakfast Garden Shop.

 Close-up of white flowers of whorled milkweed (Asclepias verticillata).